chinesehackar/rock-paper-scissors/README.md

 # rock-paper-scissors

-This exercises will be the first time I put to test my critical thinking skills in arguably the most rudimentary game.
-Wish me luck!
+This exercise tests my knowledge in building arguably one of the most rudimentary games--rock, paper scissors.
+It purely uses the console in the web browser so expect an empty page.
+Note that there is no reprompting to test for user input.
+For it to work, input "rock", "paper", or "scissors" in either uppercase or lowercase.
+Enjoy!